 Can I write a check to myself?

-Yes, you can write a check to yourself.
+Yes.
 You’ll need to fill out the check with your own name as the payee and sign it.
 Then, you can cash or deposit the check just like any other check.
-Keep in mind that some banks may charge fees for cashing or depositing checks that are written to yourself.
+Keep in mind that some banks may charge fees for cashing or depositing checks to yourself.

-Is it necessary to have someone’s bank account in order to write a check?
+Is it necessary to have someone’s bank account?

-No, you don’t need to know someone’s bank to write a check.
+No, you don’t need to know someone’s bank account.
 You only need the person’s name and address.
 However, if you want the check to be processed quickly and without any problems, it’s always best to include the correct routing number and account number.
 This way, the check can be deposited directly into the person’s account.

 Who signs the back of a check?